TauseefNafeeFattah/Spring-Ecommerce-API/README.md

 ## Description:

-There are endpoints for Users(Sellers, Buyers), their addresses, their interaction with Products and Carts.
+This is an ecommerce api.
+There are endpoints for User roles, Address types, Users(Sellers, Buyers), Users Addresses, Products, Product Categories, Tags, Discounts, and Carts.

 ## Endpoints: